MashyBasker/course-notes/par-consensus-based-distributed-storage/bayou.md

 ## Replication Model

 Bayou has weak consistency model for replication.
-The replicas containing data items are not updated in unison(creates discrepency between data).
+The replicas containing data items are not updated in unison(creates discrepency between data which requires special kind of programming to curb).